Argentine Black and White Tegus

 How did they get here?

-DNR cannot say definitively but it is likely the tegus in Toombs and Tattnall originated with captive animals that either escaped or were released.
+DNR cannot say definitively but it is most likely the tegus in Toombs and Tattnall originated with captive animals that escaped or were intentionally released.

 Are tegus a threat to pets?